zkoesters/docker-mhserveremu/deploy/kubernetes/examples/README.md

  - Optional: Static file hosting at host `static.mhserveremu.localdev` (serves `SiteConfig.xml`)

 Notes
-- Ingress exposes only the HTTP API/UI on port 8080.
+- Ingress/Gateway exposes only the HTTP(S) API/UI; the backend service still listens on 8080.
 The game traffic on TCP/UDP 4306 is exposed via the Service directly.
 For local testing, you can port-forward or use a LoadBalancer with `minikube tunnel`.
 - Default DNS host used in the examples: `fes.mhserveremu.localdev`.
+- TLS: A single Kubernetes TLS secret named `mhserveremu-tls` is referenced by all examples.
+See step 2b to create it from the self‑signed certificate bundled with the Docker examples.

 1) Create a local cluster